CloudEngineHub/acezero/README.md

 The ground truth poses are given as a glob pattern, where each file contains the pose of a single image as a 4x4 camera-to-world transformation (e.g. as provided by the 7-Scenes dataset).
 Correspondence between ACE estimates and ground truth files will be established via alphabetical order of the image filenames.

+The script calculates:
+* registration rate, i.e. the percentage of estimates above a confidence threshold (default: 1000 inliers),
-By default, the script will calculate the percentage of poses below 5cm and 5 degrees error, as well as median rotation and translation errors.
+* accuracy, i.e. the percentage of poses below a pose error threshold (default: 5cm and 5°),
+* median rotation and translation errors,
+* absolute trajectory error (ATE) and relative pose error (RPE)

 Since ACE0 poses are only approximately metric and in an arbitrary reference frame, the script will fit a similarity transform between estimates and ground truth before calculating error.
+By default, the script will use RANSAC-based alignment of camera trajectories.
+Note that ATE and RPE errors are usually calculated based on a least-squares alignment.
-This behaviour can be disabled with the appropriate command line flags.
+You can change the type of alignment with the appropriate command line flag, or disable alignment altogether (e.g. in relocalization experiments).

+Optionally, the evaluation script can store the evaluation results in a text file.

 ## Benchmark